-Production manager decides how to use the technology of presenting the news to the viewer.
+The production manager decides how to use the technology of presenting the news to the viewer.

 The editor decides the Breaking News of the channel & which news to showcase in prime time.

-Researchers jobs revolve around producing the research work for the channel or the site.
+Researchers' jobs revolve around producing the research work for the channel or the site.
 The researcher must be creative and inquisitive.

 The broadcast reporter must have good communication and presentation skills coupled with a nose for news.

 The presenter should have control over words and good quality of facial expression to convey the right tone of the news.
-Apart from this, he should possess good communication skills, command over speech, general knowledge, intelligence and the ability to be composed in stressful conditions.
+Apart from this, he should possess good communication skills, command over speech, general knowledge, intelligence, and the ability to be composed in stressful conditions.

-At the very initial level, the candidate will get the salary of 5000 – 10000 per month.
+At the very initial level, the candidate will get a salary of 5000 – 10000 per month.
 After getting the experience of 1 or more years he/she may get the Rs.
 15,000 – Rs.
 25,000 per month.
-Many times the remuneration depends on the reputation, status and salary policy of the organization.
+Many times the remuneration depends on the reputation, status, and salary policy of the organization.
 An expert having sound experience of 2 years or more may earn up to Rs.
 50,000 – Rs.
 1,00,000 per month.